The Value of Technicians

 There are concerns that the declining number of technicians employed by universities is affecting the ability of departments to manage the practical loads imposed by teaching and research.
 Furthermore, about half of the technicians in chemistry, engineering and physics departments in the sample are due to retire within the next 15 years.

-Building on this research, Gatsby is supporting HEaTED (Higher Education and Technicians Education and Development) to build a UK-wide community of higher education technicians and create resources for their training and development.
+Building on this research, Gatsby supported HEaTED (Higher Education and Technicians Education and Development) to build a UK-wide community of higher education technicians and create resources for their training and development.

 As well as looking at data from labour force surveys, Gatsby commissioned Paul Lewis from King’s College to examine how employers in 5 key sectors of the UK economy use, acquire, and train their technicians.
 His research focussed on the responsibilities, skills, and training of technicians in sectors that have been identified both by government and also by sector-level organizations as ‘strategically important’ in the sense that they will have to make a major contribution to growth in employment, productivity and output.
 The sectors are as follows (click to see the report):